Do you make a menu plan for your weekly dinners, or wing it every night depending on what you feel like eating?

 I’ll definitely admit to some

 Food waste is a huge problem these days with Aussie households throwing away $8 billion worth of food every year.
 That number is incredibly alarming, but could be so easily turned around if we all shopped a little more thoughtfully and made better use of our leftovers.
 And it will save you money too!
-Because I find that herbs are the one thing I find myself throwing out most often, I’ve put together some tips for how to store them, use them and preserve them below.
+Herbs are the one thing I find myself throwing out most often.
+I’ve put together some tips for how to store them, use them and preserve them below.

-2. Make pesto.
-Any leafy green herbs you have lying around will work including basil, parsley, coriander, mint and even spinach, kale and rocket leaves.
-Whiz in the food processor with some olive oil, pine nuts (or almonds, walnuts, pumpkin seeds – experiment with it), parmesan cheese, salt and pepper.
+Any leafy green herbs you have lying around will work including basil, parsley, coriander and mint.
+Even spinach, kale and rocket leaves are great here.
+Whiz in the food processor with some olive oil, pine nuts, parmesan cheese, salt and pepper.
 Serve with pasta or freeze for later.

-I had an enormous bunch of silverbeet (99c!) plus a few half bunches of herbs and some rocket in the fridge when I stumbled across this recipe in one of my favourite cookbooks, Jerusalem by Yotam Ottolenghi.
-This kind of recipe is very ‘forgiving’ and you can easily substitute some of the greens, herbs and even cheeses for whatever you have available.
-In keeping with the theme of not wasting food, I also loved that the recipe used both the leaves and the stems of the spinach, which gave it a really interesting flavour and more hearty texture.
+I had an enormous bunch of silverbeet (99c!) plus a few half bunches of herbs and some rocket in the fridge when I stumbled across this recipe.
+It came from one of my favourite cookbooks, Jerusalem by Yotam Ottolenghi.
+You can easily substitute some of the greens, herbs and even cheeses for whatever you have available.
+In keeping with the theme of not wasting food, I also loved that the Herb Pie recipe used both the leaves and the stems of the spinach.
+It gave a really interesting flavour and more hearty texture.

-After years and years of hating ricotta, I think I can safely say I’m now a fan, and it goes so well with spinach and pastry, as most people have known forever.
+After years and years of hating ricotta, I think I can safely say I’m now a fan.
+It goes so well with spinach and pastry, as most people have known forever.
 This pie reminded me of a cross between a Turkish burek and a Green spanakopita – both things I now love!!

 Here are a few ways to mix it up…

-- My Dad thinks it would have been nice with some meat in the pie – either chicken or pork mince that can be fried with the onions before moving on with the recipe as below.
+- Chicken or pork mince can be fried with the onions before moving on with the recipe as below.

 - Try kale or swiss chard instead of spinach